In the heart of Europe, bordered by Germany, France and Belgium, Luxembourg is a meeting point for the cultures of these countries.

 The city was declared the European Capital of Culture in 2007 due the presence of several interesting museums, including the History Museum of the City of Luxembourg, which reconstructs the ancient history of the city; the National Museum of History and Art, with important archaeological collections; and finally, the MUDAM, Museum of Modern Art, created to support every artistic discipline and focussed above all on emerging artists from all over the world.

-The local products
+The local products of Luxembourg

 To conclude, some of the excellent products on offer range from excellent wines (among which is Riesling, cultivated on the shores of the Moselle) to cheeses, beers and sausages, as well as delicious chocolate.